Bruno-Amat/Bruno-Amat.github.io/_pages/publications.md

 # Works in Progress

-## How the State Bids: Government Participation and Pricing in First-Price Procurement Auctions
+## How the State Bids: Government Participation in Procurement Auctions

 ## Managing Long-Run Competition: Evidence from Sao Paulo Pharmaceutical Procurement